xtremexp/UT4X-Converter/README.TXT

 - Set "SCM Url" to: "https://github.com/xtremexp/UT4Converter.git"
 - Click "Finish"
 - Right click on "UT4-Converter" project then "Run as" -> "Java application"
+Note:
+Once project has been imported to keep the project updated:
+Right click on project -> "Git" -> "Remote" -> "Pull"

 Libraries / Technologies used
 ------------------------------